-Gupta rule - The Classical Age referred to the period when much of the Indian subcontinent was reunited under the Gupta Empire.
+Gupta Rule: The Classical Age referred to the period when much of the Indian subcontinent was reunited under the Gupta Empire.
 This period lasted from 320 to 550 CE.
 This period has been called the Golden Age of India.
 It was marked by extensive achievements in science, technology, engineering, art, dialectic, literature, logic, mathematics, astronomy, religion, and philosophy which crystallized the elements of what is generally known as Hindu culture.

 The decimal numeral system, including the concept of zero, was invented in India during this period.
-The peace and prosperity created under leadership of Guptas enabled the pursuit of scientific and artistic endeavors in India.
+The peace and prosperity created under the leadership of Guptas enabled the pursuit of scientific and artistic endeavors in India.

 The landmarks of this cultural creativity are magnificent architecture, sculpture, and painting.
 The Gupta period scholars such as Kalidasa, Aryabhata, Varahamihira, Vishnu Sharma, and Vatsyayana made great advancements in many academic fields.

 Science and political administration reached new heights during the Gupta era.
 Strong trade ties also made the region an important cultural center and established it as a base that would influence nearby kingdoms and regions in Burma, Sri Lanka, the Malay Archipelago, and Indochina.